 - Boston Athenaeum

 - The Hermitage, Nashville, TN

 Hoffman is an officer of two Lafayette societies: he currently serves as President of the American Friends of Lafayette and President of the Massachusetts Lafayette Society.
 He has been designated a scholar in the New Hampshire Humanities Council’s “Humanities to Go” program.

 Lafayette and the Farewell Tour: Odyssey of an American Idol

 General Lafayette, born the Marquis de Lafayette in Auvergne, France, was truly an American Idol in the 19th century.
-The proof is that over 80 counties, cities and towns were named after him as well as streets and roads everywhere.
+The proof is that 80 counties, cities and towns were named after him as well as streets and roads everywhere.
 In this program, the translator of Lafayette in America in 1824 and 1825, a first-hand account of Lafayette’s Farewell Tour of America, will describe the full extent of his reputation and explore its origins.
 Lafayette’s extraordinary reputation was based on his military record in the Revolution, his friendship with Washington, his continued support of American interests, his story-book life and, perhaps most importantly, his Farewell Tour of America when he visited all 24 states and Washington City as the last surviving major general of the Continental Army.
-Lafayette’s visits to places associated with the venue of the talk will be used to illustrate the grand reception that the American people gave him on his Farewell Tour.
+Lafayette’s visits to places associated with the venue of the talk are discussed to illustrate the grand reception that the American people gave him on his Farewell Tour.

 Lafayette: Symbol of Franco-American Friendship